Rajneesh001-hub/Java_programm/README.md

 This is my first code.
-Please suggest me to about the coding.
+Please suggest me to about the coding good.